IBM-Bluemix-Docs/ComposeForRabbitMQ/connecting-external.md

 }).catch(console.warn);
 ```

-The flow is pretty much the same, but the promises ensure things happen in a more manageable order.
+The flow is much the same, but the promises ensure that things happen in a more manageable order.

 If you run either of these, skip forward to [Verifying the example connection](#section-verifying-the-example-connection) to confirm it does what we expect.